 Tree Preservation Ordinance

 The City of Wayzata is currently reviewing the Tree Preservation Ordinance (TPO) §936 and §710.
 The goal of this review is to determine if any changes are necessary to the Ordinance to protect, preserve, and enhance the natural environment of the community.
 Community meetings were conducted to review the TPO on July 12, 2021 and October 28, 2021.
 A survey was also open to the public from August 26 to October 5 that elicited 69 responses.
 After the first set of proposed changes was critiqued by the Planning Commission, an updated set was recommended for approval in September.
 The City Council is set to discuss the changes at the October 4 meeting.

 The creation of the new use table within Chapter 937 has made it easier to find and correct potential oversights and inconsistencies between districts.
 Updates are proposed to Chapters 902, 920, 937, 974, 975, and 975.5 to update the City's commercial districts to better fit the prior intent of the code and accommodate existing buildings.
 The changes were recommended for approval by the Planning Commission at their September 19 meeting, for consideration by the City Council at their October 18 meeting.
 Please note that ordinance changes require two readings.

 Definitions + General Building and Yard Requirements Update

-A series of updates primarily affecting Chapters 902, 916, 917, and 919 are proposed to bring greater clarity and consistency to definitions and provisions that are often difficult to interpret or conflict with other parts of the code.
+A series of updates primarily affecting Chapters 902, 916, 917, 919, and 920 are proposed to bring greater clarity and consistency to definitions and provisions that are often difficult to interpret or conflict with other parts of the code.
 These changes are anticipated to go to the Planning Commission for a public hearing on April 3, 2023.
 The packet for that meeting will be published March 29 and will include a staff report explaining the proposed changes along with the new version of the code.
 Check out the Agenda Center for the packet.